-- A certification amount of \$75,000 applies to Part 30 licensees who are authorized to possess or use sealed sources or plated foils with a half-life greater than 120 days - in amounts greater than 10 times the applicable quantities of Appendix B to 10 CFR Part 30 (reproduced as Attachment A.2 to this appendix) or - for a combination of isotopes, if R divided by $10^{10}$ is greater than 1 (when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to 10 CFR Part 30). - A certification amount of \$150,000 applies to Part 30 licensees who are authorized to possess or use unsealed byproduct material with a half-life greater than 120 days - in amounts greater than $10^3$ but less than or equal to $10^4$ times the applicable quantities of Appendix B to 10 CFR Part 30 or - for a combination of isotopes, if R divided by $10^3$ is greater than 1 but if R divided by $10^4$ is less than or equal to 1 (when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to 10 CFR Part 30).

-- A certification amount of \$750,000 applies to Part 30 licensees who are authorized to possess or use unsealed byproduct material with a half-life greater than 120 days in amounts exceeding the limit applicable to the \$150,000 certification amount, as stated above, but - in amounts greater than $10^4$ but less than or equal to $10^5$ times the applicable quantities of Appendix B to 10 CFR Part 30 or - for a combination of isotopes, if R divided by 10 is greater than 1 but if R divided by 10 is less than or equal to 1 (when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to 10 CFR Part 30). - A certification amount may not be used for a Part 30 license authorizing the possession or use of byproduct material in amounts exceeding the limit applicable to the \$750,000 certification amount, as stated above.
-These licensees must prepare DFPs, as discussed in Section A.3. - No financial assurance is required for a Part 30 licensee who is authorized to possess or use (1) unsealed byproduct material with a half-life greater than 120 days in amounts less than or equal to 10 times the applicable quantities of Appendix B to 10 CFR Part 30 (reproduced as Attachment 2 to this appendix) or, for a combination of isotopes, if R divided by 10 is less than or equal to 1 when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to Part 30, or (2) sealed sources or plated foils in amounts less than or equal to 10 times the applicable quantities of Appendix B to 10 CFR Part 30 or, for a combination of isotopes, if R divided by 10 is less than or equal to 10 times the applicable quantities of Appendix B to 10 CFR Part 30 or, for a combination of isotopes, if R divided by 10 is less than or equal to 10 times the applicable quantities of Appendix B to 10 CFR Part 30 or, for a combination of isotopes, if R divided by 10 is less than or equal to 1 when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to Part 30.
+- The lowest level prescribed amount of \$75,000 applies to Part 30 licensees who are authorized to possess or use sealed sources or plated foils with a half-life greater than 120 days - in amounts greater than $10^{10}$ times the applicable quantities of Appendix B to 10 CFR Part 30 (reproduced as Attachment A.2 to this appendix) or - for a combination of isotopes, if R divided by 10 is greater than 1 (when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to 10 CFR Part 30). - The middle level prescribed amount of \$150,000 applies to Part 30 licensees who are authorized to possess or use unsealed byproduct material with a half-life greater than 120 days - in amounts greater than $10^3$ but less than or equal to $10^4$ times the applicable quantities of Appendix B to 10 CFR Part 30 or - for a combination of isotopes, if R divided by $10^3$ is greater than 1 but if R divided by $10^4$ is less than or equal to 1 (when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to 10 CFR Part 30). - The highest level prescribed amount of \$750,000 applies to Part 30 licensees who are authorized to possess or use unsealed byproduct material with a half-life greater than 120 days in amounts exceeding the limit applicable to the \$150,000 prescribed amount, as stated above, but - in amounts greater than $10^4$ but less than or equal to $10^5$ times the applicable quantities of Appendix B to 10 CFR Part 30 or - for a combination of isotopes, if R divided by $10^4$ is greater than 1 but if R divided by $10^5$ is less than or equal to 1 (when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to 10 CFR Part 30). - A prescribed amount may not be used for a Part 30 license authorizing the possession or use of byproduct material in amounts exceeding the limit applicable to the highest level prescribed amount (\$750,000), as stated above.
+These licensees must prepare DFPs, as discussed in Section A.3. - No financial assurance is required for a Part 30 licensee who is authorized to possess or use (1) unsealed byproduct material with a half-life greater than 120 days in amounts less than or equal to 10 times the applicable quantities of Appendix B to 10 CFR Part 30 (reproduced as Attachment 2 to this appendix) or, for a combination of isotopes, if R divided by 10 is less than or equal to 1 when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to Part 30, or (2) sealed sources or plated foils in amounts less than or equal to $10^{10}$ times the applicable quantities of Appendix B to 10 CFR Part 30 or, for a combination of isotopes, if R divided by $10^{10}$ is less than or equal to 1 when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to Part 30.
 No financial assurance is required for licensees possessing only byproduct material with a half-life of 120 days or less.

-A.2.1.2 Part 40 Certification Amounts
+A.2.1.2 Part 40 Prescribed Amounts